AlexG28/megapack/README.md

 ## Future Enhancements

-This project provides a solid foundation for a realistic energy monitoring backend.
+This project provides a solid foundation for an energy monitoring backend.
 Future development could include:

 *   **Robust Unit and Integration Tests:** Implementing comprehensive unit and integration tests to ensure code reliability and system stability.
 *   **API Gateway Authentication:** Adding robust authentication mechanisms (e.g., API Keys, OAuth 2.0) to secure the API Gateway and control access to the system.